 Then, using the secure HTTPS connection, the clients send the authentication credentials.
 The appliance uses its own certificate and private key to create an HTTPS connection with the client by default.
 Most browsers will warn users that the certificate is not valid.
 To prevent users from seeing the invalid certificate message, you can upload a certificate and key pair your organization uses.
 When you upload a certificate and key, the private key must be unencrypted.
-For information about uploading a certificate and key, see "Uploading Certificates and Keys to Use with Credential Encryption" on page 364.
+For information about uploading a certificate and key, see Uploading Certificates and Keys to Use with Credential Encryption and SaaS Access Control, page 20-38.

 To configure the appliance to use credential encryption, enable the Credential Encryption setting in the global authentication settings.
-For more information, see "Configuring Global Authentication Settings" on page 353.
+For more information, see Configuring Global Authentication Settings, page 20-23.
 You can also use the advancedproxyconfig > authentication CLI command.
-For more information, see "Advanced Proxy Configuration" on page 90.
+For more information, see Advanced Proxy Configuration, page 5-30.

-Uploading Certificates and Keys to Use with Credential Encryption
+Uploading Certificates and Keys to Use with Credential Encryption and SaaS Access Control

-When credential encryption is enabled, the appliance uses a digital certificate to securely establish a connection with the client application.
+When credential encryption is enabled or when using SaaS Access Control, the appliance uses a digital certificate to securely establish a connection with the client application.
 By default, the Web Security appliance uses the "IronPort Appliance Demo Certificate" that comes installed.
 However, client applications are not programmed to recognize this certificate, so you can upload a digital certificate to the appliance that your applications recognize automatically.